AnkitPal92/Kaggle-Courses/Intro_to_Programming/05_Intro_to_Lists.md

 > ['pink primrose', 'hard-leaved pocket orchid', 'canterbury bells', 'sweet pea', 'english marigold', 'tiger lily', 'moon orchid', 'bird of paradise', 'monkshood', 'globe thistle']

+The difference between the above two ways to orgnaise datas may not so apparent at the first glance.
+But if we notice difference, it will be clearer that list offers some advantages over string, such as enumerated below.

++ Getting an item at a specified position is easier with the list.
++ Checking the number of items is easier too.
++ It is also easier to add and remove items.

+## Some basic operations on the List

+### Length